-Algorithms, programming techniques, producing robust programs, Boolean/computational logic, programming languages and integrated development environments.
+Algorithms, programming techniques, producing robust programs, Boolean/computational logic, programming languages, integrated development environments.

-The syllabus also stipulates that students must engage in programming as part of the course, but this element is not directly examined.
-They will need these programming skills to answer exam questions.
+The syllabus also stipulates that students must engage in programming as part of the course but this element is not directly examined.
+They will need these programming skills, however, to answer the questions posed.
 The programming part of the subject will be taught using game-type scenarios, but students cannot expect to play games.
 The subject is theory based and requires students to read, learn and apply computing principles.